-In addition to our on-campus facilities, we also have six off-campus locations in New York State where you can take classes, attend community meetings or use one of our many exceptional resources for outdoor education, retreats, weekend getaways or special events.
+In addition to our on-campus facilities, the university operates off-campus locations where you can take classes, attend community meetings or use one of our many exceptional resources for outdoor education, retreats, weekend getaways or special events.

-For parking information about admissions visits, special events, evenings and weekends, check the links below or contact the Parking Department at 607-753-4123 or by email.
+For parking information about admissions visits, special events, evenings and weekends, check the links below or contact the Parking Operations and Security Services Office at 607-753-4123.

 The campus bus runs at half-hour intervals from our western parking lots to key buildings and facilities.
 You can also use the late-night campus shuttle, the Sunday Bus or a weekend shopping bus, as well as the Friday and Saturday Downtown Shuttle.

 Known for its sweeping vistas and glacial lakes, Central New York offers extensive outdoor activities, farmer’s markets, cider mills, sporting events, auto racing, concerts, festivals, museums, bus and boat tours, art galleries, fine dining, theatre, historical sites, annual heritage celebrations and some of the best vineyards and wineries in the country.

 In a beautiful natural setting at the intersection of the seven valleys in central New York State sits the thriving city of Cortland.
 Just a short walk from the SUNY Cortland campus, the downtown business district retains its Victorian heritage and serves a population of about 20,000 residents.